TDex-network/tdex-daemon-alpha/README.md

 # 💸 tdex-daemon-alpha
-Alpha Daemon implementation for Liquidity Providers to execute automated market marking strategies on top of TDEX
+Alpha Daemon implementation to execute automated market marking strategies on top of TDEX

 ## Usage